jetbrains-academy/rustlings-course/Generic Types, Traits, and Lifetime/Lifetimes/Summary/task.md

 analysis happens at compile time, which doesn’t affect runtime performance!

-Believe it or not, there is much more to learn on the topics we discussed in this chapter: Chapter 17 discusses trait objects, which are another way to use traits.
+Believe it or not, there is much more to learn on the topics we discussed in this chapter: [Chapter 17](https://doc.rust-lang.org/stable/book/ch17-00-async-await.html) of the book discusses trait objects, which are another way to use traits.
 There are also more complex scenarios involving lifetime annotations that you will only need in very advanced scenarios; for those, you should read the [Rust Reference][reference].
 But next, you’ll learn how to write tests in